plusserver/docs/content/en/compute/pluscloudopen/reference/local-storage/_index.md

 You should expect your VMs to **remain powered off** after the hypervisor reboots.
 We are currently planning a feature that will allow you to configure the VM to automatically restart if necessary.

-There will be a **30 minute pause** between hypervisor reboots.
+There will be a **30-minute pause** between hypervisor reboots.
 This will give your software stack time to reconfigure.

 However, all VMs on the same hypervisor will be affected.
-You will need to enable **anti-affinity** [Server Groups](../instances-and-images/server-groups/).
+You will need to enable **anti-affinity** [server groups](../instances-and-images/server-groups/).

-#### Hardware Failure
+#### Hardware failure

 In the event of a complete hardware failure or reconfiguration, you must **expect data loss**.